 - Register for events (such as Homecoming or Welcome Weekend) using online registration.
 Information such as name, email address, phone number, and physical address may be requested.
 If you pay for event registration online, we may also collect a valid credit card number, expiration date and billing address, which we will use for the purpose of the single transaction only.
 We may share this information with banks and other entities in the financial system that process credit card transactions, however, it will only be used to fulfill your request.

-- Order and pay for products online at our online bookstore.
+- Order and pay for products online at our online Campus Store.
 Information such as name, email address, phone number, and physical address may be requested.
 If you purchase one of our products, we may also collect a valid credit card number, expiration date and billing address, which we will use for the purpose of the single transaction only.

 - Contact Azusa Pacific University using online forms with a question or suggestion in which we collect your name, email address and any comments you have.
 If your question identifies you as a potential student, we may use your contact information to inquire about your continued interest in our programs.
 For all other inquiries, we only use your information to respond to and/or resolve your question or concern.